MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Workaround**: Use *Get-DPMProtectionGroup* PowerShell command to view the Protection Group details.

 >[!NOTE]
-> This issue is fixed in DOM 2019 UR3.
+> This issue is fixed in DPM 2019 UR3.
 For more information about the issues fixed in UR3, See the KB article.

 ::: moniker-end